-The Group also leases other equipment with contract terms of two years.
+The Group also leases other equipment with contract terms of one year.
 These leases are short-term and leases of low-value items.
 The Group has elected not to recognize right-of-use assets and lease liabilities for these leases.